-Inventories are stated at the lower of cost (first-in, first-out) or market.
+Inventories are stated at the lower of cost (weighted average) or market.

 Product returns are recorded in inventory when they are received at the lower of their original cost or market, as appropriate.
 Obsolete inventory is written off and its value is removed from inventory at the time its obsolescence is determined.